On behalf of The Law Office of Gustavo E. Frances, P.A.

 Randall Kessler, the author of ‘Divorce: Protect Yourself, Your Kids and Your Future’ says that “…some judged may be old-fashioned and they might think the mom should have custody.”

-At The Law Office of Gustavo E. Frances, they know that divorce cases can be incredibly difficult and that no two cases are the same.
+At The Law Office Of Gustavo E. Frances, P.A., they know that divorce cases can be incredibly difficult and that no two cases are the same.
 Do you know how to handle child custody issues?

-When you need a Fort Lauderdale child custody attorney, you can count on their team to be by your side, working for the best possible resolution.
+When you need a child custody attorney in Florida, you can count on their team to be by your side, working for the best possible resolution.

 What Is Child Custody?